weebank/jotaro/README.md

             fmt.Println("spider received", "poison:", spider.GetPoison(), "queue:", queue)

-            // When receive a "Spider", also publish a "Cow" to "mammals" exchange, with a callback function service.PublishEvent(&pb.Cow{Milk: true}, "mammals",
+            // When receive a "Spider", also publish a "Cow" to "mammals" exchange,
+            // specifying a callback function to be called by a service.PublishEvent()
+            // on the other service
+            service.PublishEvent(&pb.Cow{Milk: true}, "mammals",
                 func(queue uint, bytes []byte) { fmt.Println("received cow callback") })
         },